Frida Data Reporting

 })

-The emit method has two parameters: emit(name, content).
-Here, name represents the type of data.
-If your reporting destination is Redis, this name represents the Redis queue name.
-You should describe it as accurately as possible in English, for example, product_info. content represents the content of the data, and it only supports string and bytes types.
-In the example above, we converted it into a JSON string before submitting.
+The submission method has two parameters: emit(name, content). name represents the type of data; if your reporting destination is set to Redis, this name represents the Redis queue name.
+You should describe it as accurately as possible in English, e.g., product_info. content represents the data content, and the type supports only strings and byte arrays.
+In the example, we converted it to a string for submission.

-Now that you understand the required format and calling conventions for writing the script, i.e., how to submit hooked data to an external destination, you need to continue reading to learn how to configure the data reporting destination.
+Now you understand the format and calling requirements for script writing, i.e., how to submit Hooked data to the outside.
+You also need to continue reading below to learn how to configure the data reporting destination.

-The data reporting destination indicates where the data you emit in your script should be sent.
-Supported destination types include HTTP endpoints, Redis queues, and RabbitMQ queues, with slight differences between them.
+The data reporting destination indicates where the data emitted in your script should be sent.
+Supported destination types include HTTP interfaces, Redis queues, and MQTT.
+There are some differences among them.

-Generally, if you don't need to care about information like the data source (i.e., you don't need to match data with its source machine), we recommend using a Redis queue.
-Otherwise, you should use HTTP or MQTT (v5), because due to the characteristics of these two protocols, we can carry more metadata in the protocol, allowing for more precise device matching.
+In general, if you don't need to care about information such as data sources, i.e., you don't need to match data with source device, we recommend using Redis queues.
+Otherwise, you should use HTTP or MQTT (v5), because these protocols can carry more metadata, allowing you to perform more precise device matching.

-For data reported to HTTP endpoints and RabbitMQ destinations, in addition to the original reported data, you can also obtain metadata about the device and script from the protocol layer.
-The metadata included in the protocol is shown in the table below.
+For data reported to HTTP interfaces and MQTT destinations, in addition to the original report data, you can also obtain metadata about the device and script at the protocol layer.
+The metadata carried in the protocol is shown in the table below.

 FieldDescription